 Sanitize your professional portfolio as necessary

-If you’re fortunate, you may find yourself in the situation where you have work product you’re particularly proud of and your employer has agreed that you can take it with you.
+If you’re fortunate, you may find yourself in the situation where you have work product you’re particularly proud of, which your employer has agreed that you can take it with you.
 Even in these circumstances, you should take great care to sanitize the piece before you share it.
-Routine things you can do to in this regard are:
+Steps you can follow in this regard are:

 - Change all names in the project (both individual and company names) to fictitious names

 - If you’re working with a document, make sure you remove all metadata and only share copies of the work in .pdf format – as opposed to sharing a Word document or some other editable format